Work–family balance in the United States: Single-parenting

-Lower-class families are disproportionately made up of single mother households.
+Single mothers are more likely to face challenges, with anywhere from 40.6% to 47.1% of single mothers being at or below 150% of the poverty line.
 According to Kathryn Edin, this is because of the lack of incentive to marry other lower-class men among lower-class women, and the desire to save marriage for more quality prospects.
-Unlike middle-class women, lower-class women do not have the same financial and marriage incentives to marry especially in the face of likely divorce.
+Unlike middle-class women, lower-class women do not have the same financial and marriage incentives to marry.
 As a result, lower class mothers have less incentive to delay their childbearing to later years.
 Many of the problems shared by single parents are disproportionately felt by the lower class for these very reasons.

 The inability to use the income and time of two spouses has a harmful effect upon the work opportunities of lower-income mothers.
 Another factor is income: single-mothers tend to work lower income wage, which come with few benefits such as maternity leave, health insurance, childcare, and flexible schedules.
 Low-wage work oftentimes is characterized by weekly schedule changes, little flexibility, and extreme short notice for changes.
 As a result, lower class mothers have a greater a time crunch and more conflict in balancing their work needs with those of their children.
 Single mother home environments are much poorer because of nonstandard hours and schedules.